Cardarine (GW-501516): Dosage, Side Effects & Before and After Pictures

 This man’s results prove that exceptional fat loss is possible, even on a relatively low dosage and short cycle.

-He lost 20lbs and reduced his body fat percentage by approximately 5%.
+He lost 20 pounds and reduced his body fat percentage by approximately 5%.

 He also reported notable improvements in cardiovascular performance, occurring from the 3rd week onwards.

 As cardarine (GW501516) has not been approved by the FDA for medicinal purposes, there are no established dosage guidelines.
-However, in studies, researchers administered up to 10mg/day in participants.
+However, in studies, researchers have administered up to 10 mg/day to participants.

-Note: The higher the dosage/longer the cycle, the greater risk there will be for developing cancer.
+Note: The higher the dosage and the longer the cycle, the greater the risk of developing cancer.

 Ostarine and Cardarine Stack